JunchaoLi001/Model-free_DRL_LSTM_on_POMDP_with_LDGBA/README.md

 ### The code is modified from:
 Bozkurt, A. K., Wang, Y., Zavlanos, M. M., & Pajic, M. (2020, May).
 Control synthesis from linear temporal logic specifications using model-free reinforcement learning.
 In 2020 IEEE International Conference on Robotics and Automation (ICRA) (pp. 10349-10355).
 IEEE

+### Acknowledgements:
+This material is based upon work supported by the National Science Foundation under Grant Number 2226936.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.